StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Fri Sep 19 2025
+- **Updated:** Sat Sep 20 2025
-- **Quote of the Day:** *“The most important property of a program is whether it accomplishes the intention of its user.” – C.A.R.
-Hoare*
+- **Quote of the Day:** *“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon*